30 Easy Breathing Exercises For Kids (You Can Start Right Now)

 24. Sphere Breathing

-While breathing in, expand the sphere with your hands.
+While breathing in, expand this sphere with your hands.
 Breathe out and push the sphere back in.
 Point out to your child that this is what is happening in their belly as they breathe deeply.

 25. Use objects around the house